 Symbolic Manipulation for the expansion of Feynman diagrams can easiest be done with FORM.
-Earlier it was explained how to pick up the Form sources or executables from the github.
-The standard way to install FORM is to have a directory named bin in your home directory and put form in that directory.
+The FORM program can be obtained from the form site.
+Most likely the 32-bits binary should work without problems.
+The standard way to install it is to have a directory named bin in your home directory and put form in that directory.
 Usually there is a shell variable named path which will contain this directory and this means that if you type in form filename the shell will find the form program in this bin directory and execute it.
-If your path variable doesn't contain this bin directory you have to edit the file .cshrc or .bashrc (depending on which shell you use) and add the line set path = (. ~/bin \$path)
+If your path variable doesn't contain this bin directory you have to edit the file .cshrc or .bashrc (depending on which shell you use) and add the line set path = ( . ~/bin \$path )